 Carla Marina Marchese

-Marina Marchese is the designer and beekeeper behind the beloved brand, Red Bee Honey and the author of The Honey Connoisseur: Selecting, Tasting, and Pairing Honey.
+Marina Marchese is the designer and beekeeper behind the beloved brand, Red Bee Honey and the co-author of The Honey Connoisseur: Selecting, Tasting, and Pairing Honey.
 She is a leading expert on single – origin honey and the founder of The American Honey Tasting Society.

 After graduating from The School of Visual Arts, Marina’s illustrations were featured in Victoria Magazine, Macy’s and Woman’s Wear Daily launching an international design career that sent her between NYC and Shanghai.
 In 2000 Marina was invited to visit a neighbor’s apiary where her first taste of fresh honey from the beehive would change the course of her life.
 She quit her job, built a beehive and acquired some Italian honeybees to become a beekeeper.
 It was on a visit to Montalcino, Italy “The City of Honey” that Marina became passionate about the diverse flavor profiles of honey determined by the type of nectar gathered by the honeybees.
 Compelled by the philosophy of terroir, Marina studied wine tasting in order to transfer those skills to honey tasting which lead her to curate a collection of single-origin seasonal honeys under her own Red Bee Brand.
 Her best selling memoir, Honeybee Lessons from an Accidental Beekeeper chronicles Marina’s entrepreneurial journey into the world beekeeping.
 In 2013, Marchese co-authored with Kim Flottum (author and editor of Bee Culture magazine) the ground – breaking book The Honey Connoisseur the definitive guide to the terroir of American honey.

 Marina’s Red Bee Apiary has been featured on ABC-TV’s The Chew, and she is the past president of the Back Yard Beekeepers Association of Connecticut and proud recipient of the Slow Food Snail of Approval.